gumityolcu/scikit-learn-dual/doc/model_persistence.rst

   serialize custom Python code such as lambda expressions and interactively defined functions and classes.
-It might be a last resort to persist pipelines with custom Python components such as a :class:`sklearn.preprocessing.FunctionTransformer` that wraps a function defined in the training script itself or more generally outside of any importable Python package.
+It might be a last resort to persist pipelines with custom Python components such as a :class:`sklearn_dual.preprocessing.FunctionTransformer` that wraps a function defined in the training script itself or more generally outside of any importable Python package.
 Note that `cloudpickle`_ offers no forward compatibility guarantees and you might need the same version of